Utility Bills Are Rising

 Poll: Most Americans report higher electricity, gas bills compared to a year ago

-A new PowerLines poll, conducted by Ipsos, finds that nearly 2 in 3 Americans whose household pays a monthly electric and gas utility bill say those bills have increased compared to a year ago.
+A 2025 PowerLines poll, conducted by Ipsos, finds that nearly 2 in 3 Americans whose household pays a monthly electric and gas utility bill say those bills have increased compared to a year ago.
 Most Americans also say they feel powerless to control how much they are charged for electricity and gas services and admit they do not fully understand what drives the costs from their local utilities.